Creating the Amazon EBS CSI driver IAM role for service accounts - Amazon EKS

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Creating the Amazon EBS CSI driver IAM role for service accounts
+Creating the Amazon EBS CSI driver IAM role

 The Amazon EBS CSI plugin requires IAM permissions to make calls to Amazon APIs on your behalf.
 For more information, see Set up driver permission on GitHub.